10 Ways To Maintain Brain Health As You Age + Why It Matters

 When we suffer from chronic exposures, stress, and unhealthy living, brain cells can swell and become damaged.
 The mitochondria of the cells can become dysfunctional, and the strength and density of connections may be less than optimal.
-What's more, inflammation can influence epigenetic changes and genetic expression, ultimately changing the brain environment into an inhospitable one.
+What's more, inflammation can influence epigenetic changes1 and genetic expression, ultimately changing the brain environment into an inhospitable one.

 Why the brain ages

-The weight of the brain increases from birth through young adulthood, and then slowly starts to decrease as we age.
+The weight of the brain2 increases from birth through young adulthood, and then slowly starts to decrease as we age.
 This loss of "brain weight" often affects areas that are involved in how we think, feel, speak, remember, learn, and interact.
 While brain cells cannot necessarily "self-renew" (as other cells can), they can strengthen their connections with neighboring cells, which improves function.

 But aging itself can compromise this ability.
 This is because as we age, we are less resilient and we have less reserve to counteract sources of inflammation.
-As we age, we have less blood flow to the brain, greater exposure of the brain to toxins and pathogens, increased free radical damage to the brain cells, and an increase in damaging compounds from poor cellular function, which is not as easily eliminated.
+As we age, we have less blood flow to the brain, greater exposure of the brain to toxins and pathogens, increased free radical damage3 to the brain cells, and an increase in damaging compounds from poor cellular function, which is not as easily eliminated.
 Additionally, our sleep becomes less restorative, which contributes to less repair and rejuvenation of the brain.